Book an Appointment

-Billing Disclosures
+Billing Disclosure

-Disclosure for Uninsured or Self-Pay Patients: You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost
+You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.

 Under the Surprise Billing Act, healthcare providers are required to give patients who don’t have insurance or who are not using insurance an estimate of the cost of medical items and services that they will receive.